Love-Pengy/obsidianopener.nvim/README.md

 https://github.com/Love-Pengy/obsidianopener.nvim/assets/132213413/b7773f2c-ca6c-4210-90d3-2b8851e8ae28

-In order to have the function properly you have to use the `setup()` function
+In order to have the plugin function properly you have to use the `setup()` function

 ## Installation